skarger/diesel_regconfig/README.md

 ## Intro

-This repo exists to figure out how to support a Postgres-specific column type, `regconfig` in [Diesel](http://diesel.rs/).
+This repo exists to demonstrate how to support a Postgres-specific column type, `regconfig` in [Diesel](http://diesel.rs/).

 The `regconfig` type relates to the Postgres [Full Text Search](https://www.postgresql.org/docs/current/textsearch.html) feature.